qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 overlay_contains
 ................

-Returns whether the current feature spatially contains at least one feature from a target layer, or an array of expression-based results for the features in the target layer contained in the current feature.
+Returns whether the current feature spatially contains at least one feature from a target layer, or returns an array of expression-based results for the features in the target layer contained in the current feature.